Puppercino/WiiSOAP/README.md

 Versions on this software are based on goals. (e.g 0.2 works towards SQL support.
 0.3 works towards NUS support, etc.)
 ## 0.2.x Kawauso
 ### 0.2.5
+*This version of WiiSOAP Server was brought to you by Apfel.
+Thank you for your contribution.*
 - Fixed lint errors.
 - Uses Fprintf properly now.
 - Uses `if err = action(); os.IsExist(err) {}` now.
 This makes error checks a little bit shorter.